hungtrannam/Possibilistic-clustering-for-PDF/README.md

 ## Octave

 The functions should work fine with Octave 8.4.x.

-Moreover, we should install the ```statistics``` package from Octave.
+However, we should install the ```statistics``` package from Octave.
 To load the package, run from the Octave prompt the following.

 ```Octave
 pkg install -forge statistics